AaronTill/MME_Climate_Change_Research/README.md

 # Modeling
 (package loading: caret, glmnet)

-  The creation and testing of the Lasso, Ridge, basic Logistic models for Summerkill.
+  The creation and testing of the Lasso, Ridge, and basic Logistic models for Summerkill analysis.

 # Visualizations
 (package loading: ggplot2, ggthemes, ggmap, gridExtra, spdep)